htool/signalk-trigger/README.md

 #### path
-The signalk path, should include the vessel URN i.e. `urn:mrn:imo:mmsi:244770688.navigation.speedOverGround.value`
+The signalk path, should include the vessel URN i.e. `urn:mrn:imo:mmsi:244770688.navigation.speedOverGround.value` The path can not be part of the notifications subtree since that tree is ignored by the plugin.

 #### name
 The name to give to this path in the expressions defined below i.e. `sog`